csesoc/2023-projects-technical-questions/q1-frontend/README.md

 # Question
 There is a table rendered in pages/index.tsx and this table is controlled by components/Table.tsx.

 This table contains a couple of alerts, and is structured using flexboxes.
-Have a look at the data it is trying to render:
+Have a look at an example of the data it is trying to render:

 ```
 {